martong/rcu_ptr/README.md

 ### Acknowledgement

-Many thanks to `bucienator` for having all the valuable discussions about the implementation, and the API.
+Many thanks to `bucienator` for having all the valuable discussions about the implementation, and the public interface.
+Thanks for Jeff Preshing for his wonderful [blog](http://preshing.com/archives/), and Anthony Williams for his [book](http://www.amazon.com/C-Concurrency-Action-Practical-Multithreading/dp/1933988770).